 ‘My Friend Ernest’ (illust.
 Hannah Sommerville) released in 2016 and was shortlisted for the Speech Pathology Australia awards.
 In 2018 'My Friend Ernest' will be released in the United Kingdom.

-Emma's visual and written work has recently been published in the international journal 'Westerly.
-She is currently working on her first young adult novel.
+Emma's visual and written work has also been published in the international journal 'Westerly.